Ineos 1:59 Challenge: The attempt

-The achievement was recognised by Guinness World Records with the titles "Fastest marathon distance (male)" and "First marathon distance under two hours".
+Kipchoge completed the challenge with an official time of 1:59:40.2, an average speed of 5.88 m/s.
 Directly after finishing the run, Kipchoge stated: "I am feeling good.
 After Roger Bannister in 1954 it took another 63 years, I tried and I did not get it - 65 years, I am the first man - I want to inspire many people, that no human is limited."

 Accessories and optimization strategies

 The organizers of the attempt added many techniques during the run which cumulatively assisted Kipchoge and the pacemakers: